walkthetalk/zircon/docs/syscalls/vmo_set_cache_policy.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-vmo_set_cache_policy - set the caching policy for pages held by a VMO.
+Set the caching policy for pages held by a VMO.

 ## SYNOPSIS